 I’m not sure, but even a night later, as I sit on the edge of a porch and feel the gentle summer breeze on my skin, I’m thinking about him.

-About how he left everything behind to pursue his dreams.
+About how he left everything behind to pursue his ridiculous dream.

 And I wonder if I could ever be that brave.
 Or if I’m just pretending.